What sort of term deposit investor are you?

 |The Fixer||Why set and forget at a low rate, when you can buy a longer-dated XTB and benefit from higher rates and a superior total return.|

 Whatever your investor type, if you have an investment in TDs, XTBs are worth a closer look.
-There are over 50 XTBs available a wide range of ASX200 companies, each providing capital stability, as well as a predictable and regular income stream.
+There are over 50 XTBs available over a wide range of ASX200 companies, each providing capital stability, as well as a predictable and regular income stream.
 XTBs can deliver superior returns to those offered by TDs, without the price volatility associated with shares and hybrids.

 Don’t simply park your capital in a TD, make it work for you.